 Make sure to check back monthly as we will update and add to this list as more shows hit the platform.

-Updated on January 9, 2021: Every month, new shows are added to Netflix and some of them might trump anything on the list so far.
+Updated in June 2021: Every month, new shows are added to Netflix and some of them might trump anything on the list so far.

 Every month, we will check the latest ratings for shows and adjust the ratings accordingly.
 If a show drops in critical rating, we will readjust the ratings and will make sure to add any shows that break into the top of the list.